BrianMitchL/heygetbacktowork/README.md

 # Hey, Get Back to Work!
 Source of [heygetbackto.work](http://heygetbackto.work)

-A place to remind you to work.
+A distracting reminder to get back to work.

 ## Contributing
 Feel free to submit a pull request with a new page of wonderfully useless animation or time wasting content.
 Please add a link to the new page on the main index.html file.
 Please try to match the same coding style if you can, or submit an issue with any suggestions.